oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro1 - Introduction.md

 - It is also equal to the total *expenditure* on all final goods and services production in the economy
 	![[Pasted image 20220901233143.png]]

-- Also equal to the sum of all *income* received by econmic agents contributing to production
+- Also equal to the sum of all *income* received by economic agents contributing to production
 ![[Pasted image 20220901233228.png]]

 Then denote GDP by **Y** which is both total aggregate output and aggregate income: